paezha/University-AI-Panel/README.md

 bits that the current regime finds objectionable (Corfield 2023;
 Jankowicz 2023).

-> “The first step in liquidating a people,’ said Hubl, ’is to erase its
+> The first step in liquidating a people,’ said Hubl, ’is to erase its
 > memory.
 Destroy its books, its culture, its history.
 Then have
 > somebody write new books, manufacture a new culture, invent a new
 > history.
 Before long the nation will begin to forget what it is and
 > what it was.
-The world around it will forget even faster.” -― Milan
+The world around it will forget even faster.
-> Kundera, The Book of Laughter and Forgetting
+> -― Milan Kundera, The Book of Laughter and Forgetting

 Potential for weaponization of GenAI. **Farfetched (?) idea** Could it be that GenAI will be at some point declared a military-grade technology